benblack769/benblack769.github.io/posts/projects/reward-surfaces.md

 ### Loss Landscapes

 Loss landscapes are a simple method to visualize an optimization landscape.
-Typically, this is done by projecting the optimization domain to a small space around a point in the full, high dimentional optimization landscape, and visualizing that point.
+Typically, this is done by projecting the optimization domain to a small space around a point in the full, high dimensional optimization landscape, and visualizing that point.
 This method was successfully refined to understand properties of neural networks by [Li et. al.](https://arxiv.org/abs/1712.09913).
-They successfully identified many qualitative attributes of these local, low dimentional visualizations, and argued that these characteristics affected learning performance and stability.
+They successfully identified many qualitative attributes of these local, low dimensional visualizations, and argued that these characteristics affected learning performance and stability.

-### Reward landscapes for Reinforcment Learning
+### Reward landscapes for Reinforcement Learning

-We hoped to similarly adapt the technique of low dimentional optimization landscape visualization to reinforcment learning.
+We hoped to similarly adapt the technique of low dimensional optimization landscape visualization to reinforcement learning.

 ## Experiments